 The university was sued by a group of students for failing to protect them from peer-on-peer harassment by not banning a social media app.
 NCAC writes in support of the university's commitment to free speech.

 Reports out this week claiming that the social media giant selectively removes conservative news items from #trending topics has drawn accusations of censorship, most distressingly from a member of Congress charged with oversight of issues relating to technology, communications and the Internet.

-NCAC board member Chris Peterson gave an excellent presentation –as part of a MIT Civic Ignite program with the Knight Foundation– on how "user generated censorship" can emerge in social media like Digg and Facebook .
+NCAC board member Chris Peterson gave an excellent presentation --as part of a MIT Civic Ignite program with the Knight Foundation-- on how "user generated censorship" can emerge in social media like Digg and Facebook .
 Chris' talk starts at about 9:43 but the whole video is full of great information for free speech defenders.
 Update: You can watch a [...]

 Christian Grey.
 If you haven’t heard that name uttered dozens times over the last year, it’s safe to say that you may have been living under a rock.
 While certainly not a literary prose masterpiece, the Fifty Shades trilogy hasn’t done too bad for itself, reaching a sales record of over 31 million copies worldwide...